The Van Dyke Show

-The Van Dyke Show is an American sitcom starring Dick Van Dyke and his son Barry Van Dyke which aired on CBS from October 26 to December 7, 1988.
+The Van Dyke Show is an American sitcom starring Dick Van Dyke and his son Barry Van Dyke, which aired on CBS from October 26 to December 7, 1988.
 The series marked the second time the real-life father-son actors worked together, after Dick guest-starred in a 4th season episode of Airwolf with Barry as the leading man.
+It was Van Dyke's second return to series television since The New Dick Van Dyke Show ended in 1974.

 Synopsis

 The series centers on Matt Burgess (Barry Van Dyke), who runs a small regional theater in Pennsylvania, and his father Dick Burgess (Dick Van Dyke), a Broadway musical star.
 Dick decided to give up Broadway to live and work with his son at the theater.
-The theater's staff included Doc, the stage manager, Jillian, Matt's secretary, and Eric, Matt's helper.
+The theater's staff included Doc, the stage manager; Jillian, Matt's secretary; and Eric, Matt's helper.